schooltool-project/schooltool-book/source/install.rst

 Installing SchoolTool on Ubuntu
 ===============================

-For the forseeable future we are only supporting deployment on `Ubuntu Linux <http://ubuntu.com>`_ (currently, the Gutsy, Hardy and Intrepid and Jaunty releases).
+For the forseeable future we are only supporting deployment on `Ubuntu Linux <http://ubuntu.com>`_ (currently, the Hardy, Intrepid and Jaunty releases).

 #.
-Add SchoolTool's Launchpad PPA to your Software Sources.
+Add SchoolTool PPA to your Software Sources.

    Either manually edit ``/etc/apt/sources.list``, or go to the **System** menu, then **Administration** and select **Software Sources**.
 Select the **Third-Party Software** tab.